Crockwell-Solutions/cdk-lambda-debugger/README.md

 ## Features

-- Allows debugging of the `NodejsFunction` type Lambda functions with automatic transpile
+- Allows debugging of the `NodejsFunction` type Lambda functions with automatic bundling
 - Rapid debugging and update cycle
 - Local debugging using AWS SAM
 - No need to configure a sam template.yaml, just for debugging purposes